 Characteristics of emerging markets

-Emerging markets are distinguished by their rapid economic growth and accelerated processes of urbanization, which drive industrialization and development.
+Emerging markets are distinguished by their rapid economic growth and accelerated processes of urbanization, which promote industrialization and development.

 These economies show significant dynamism, but also face challenges such as political instability and one financial volatility significant that affects its evolution.